intel/FPGA-Devcloud/main/HandsFree/README.md

 6. Press Configure Local JTAG Server
 7. Check the "Enable remote clients to connect to the local JTAG server" box
 8. Enter a JTAG server access password and press OK

+### Host a JTAG server on a Windows machine from Command Prompt

+1. Open command prompt as an administrator

+2. Change directory (cd) to the Quartus Prime installation directory (i.e.`cd C:\intelFPGA_lite\19.1\quartus\`)

+3. Halt any outstanding JTAG server by typing the following

+   `jtagserver --stop`

+4. Install any updates needed to run the JTAG server on current Quartus version

+   `jtagserver --install`

+5. Configure the JTAG server to enable remote clients and set a password

+   `jtagconfig --enableremote <password>`

+6. Start the JTAG server

+   `jtagserver --start`

+7. Check the JTAG server status

+   `jtagserver --status`

+8. Ensure remote clients are enabled and server is running by reading the status output

 ### Host a JTAG server on a Linux machine